Ooid: Growth mode

 Ooids with radial crystals (such as the aragonitic ooids in the Great Salt Lake, Utah, US) grow by ions extending the lattices of the radial crystals.
 The mode of growth of ooids with tangential (usually minute needle-like) crystals is less clear.
 They may be accumulated in a "snowball" fashion from tiny crystals in the sediment or water, or they may crystallize in place on the ooid surface.
 A hypothesis of growth by accretion (like a snowball) from the polymineralic sediment of fine aragonite, high-magnesium calcite (HMC) and low-magnesium calcite (LMC), must explain how only aragonite needles are added to the ooid cortex.
 Both in tangential and in radial ooids, the cortex is composed of many very fine increments of growth.
 Some modern (and ancient) ooids partially or totally lack clear layering and have a micritic (very fine grained) texture.
 Examination of such micritic ooids by scanning electron microscopy often shows evidence of microbial borings later filled by fine cement.

 Growth factors

 There are several factors that affect ooid growth: supersaturation of the water with respect to calcium carbonate, the availability of nuclei, agitation of the ooids, water depth, and the role of microbes.
+There is debate about the amount of organic influence in the formation and growth of ooids.
+Modern ooids forming statically in situ within microbial mats have been described, supporting organic influence in ooid growth.

 Fossils ooimmured in ooids from the Carmel Formation (Middle Jurassic of southern Utah).

 Ooimmuration

 Sometimes fossils are included in ooids, often forming the nuclei.
-This taphonomic process is termed ooimmuration (Wilson et al., 2021).
+This taphonomic process is termed ooimmuration.
 The formation of the ooid cortex around the test or shell protects it from abrasion, fragmentation and bioerosion.
 Ooimmuration also retains fine organic remains that would ordinarily be winnowed away by currents.